kharchenkolab/dropEst/README.md

     dropest: estimate molecular counts per cell

 This phase requires aligned .bam files as input and uses them to estimate count matrix.
 These files must contain information about cell barcode and UMI for each read (reads, which don't contain such information are ignored).
-Two possible ways to encode this information are acceptable:
+Three possible ways to encode this information are acceptable:
 1. Encode it in read names (as a result of dropTag phase).
 2. Use .bam tags (i.e. output of 10x Cell Ranger).
 Tag names can be configured in [*config.xml* file](##additional-notes).
+3. Save this information in a separate file using `-s` option on dropTag phase and pass it to dropEst with `-r` option.

+**Note.** To run Bayesian algorithm of UMI error correction with dropestr, you need to pass information about UMI base call quality to dropEst.
+You can do it either using .bam tags or `-s` dropTag option (i.e. option 1 isn't available in this case).
+You still can run simpler algorithms (i.e. *cluster* or *directional*, see paper) without this information.

 Count matrix estimation also requires information about the source gene for the reads.
 It can be provided in two ways:
 1. Use gene annotation in either *.bad* or *.gtf* format.
 To provide such file, "*-g*" option should be used.